-Extractions of instructions.
-Intel 8051 microcontroller's instruction set contains 110 instructions.
+Extractions of partial order for instructions.
+The Intel 8051 microcontroller's instruction set contains 110 instructions.
 Many of them have the same partial order representation, so we group them into 20 classes.
-For instance, one of the classes corresponds to a group of ALU operations (namely, ALU op. #data to Rn).
+For instance, one of the classes corresponds to a group of ALU operations (namely, $ALU \ op. \ \#data \ to \ Rn$ ).
 In this set of instructions one of the operands is a register and the other is an immediate constant (e.g. MOV A, #1 - move 1 to accumulator, ANL A, #1 - bitwise "AND" operation between accumulator and 1).
 Figure 5 shows the partial order of the actions for such an instruction.
 First, the constant has to be fetched into the Instruction Register (IR) - execution of components PCIU and IFU.
 Then ALU is executed concurrently with an increment of Program Counter (PC).
 Finally, it is possible to fetch the next instruction into IR.